-- 1. All SCED 'Visual and Performing Arts' course codes all start with '05'. - 2.
-There are six SCED subcategories with associated code ranges as represented in the table below. - 3.
-SCED courses categorized as either Visual Arts or Media Arts courses are included under the heading 'Art & Design' on report cards, fulfilling the statutory reporting requirement of visual art courses. - 4.
-The SCED 'All Other's subcategory is excluded from report card counts and percentages.
+- 1. All SCED 'Visual and Performing Arts' course codes start with '05'. - 2.
+There are six SCED subcategories for 'Visual and Performing Arts', with associated code ranges as represented in the table below. - 3.
+SCED course codes in either the Visual Arts or Media Arts subcategories are included under the heading 'Art & Design' on report cards, fulfilling the statutory requirement to report participation in visual art courses. - 4.
+The SCED 'All Others' subcategory is excluded from report card counts and percentages.